openstack/ironic/doc/source/admin/agent-power.rst

 #.
 A user deploys the node.
 Deployment happens normally via the already
    running agent.

 #.
-In the end of the deployment, the node is rebooted via the reboot command
+At the end of the deployment, the node is rebooted via the reboot command
    instead of power off+on.

 Enabling